paulpham157/preparedness/project/swelancer/README.md

 `OPENROUTER_API_KEY` to use the OpenAI or OpenRouter API, respectively.

 ## Running SWELancer

+> Note: SWELancer is designed to run with internet disabled.
+At the moment,
+> this is only supported on Linux systems, as it relies on `iptables`.
+To run
+> SWELancer on MacOS, you will need to enable internet access.
+Simply add the
+> `swelancer.disable_internet=False` argument to any of the run commands below.
+> Note that running swelancer with internet enabled is not well tested.

 We've implemented a [DummySolver](swelancer/solvers/dummy/solver.py) which can be used to verify that the evaluation works as intended: